Ten Fun Facts About Pillsbury Hall

 7. State & University shields adorn Pillsbury, with respective mottos "L'Etoile du Nord" and "OMNIBUS ARTIBUS COMMUNE VINCULUM" (a common bond for all the arts).

 8. Long-time inhabitant Earth Sciences couldn't do modern science in Pillsbury Hall (built 1889); but English lit is a perfect fit.
-(Earth Sciences moved this fall into the reconstructed John T. Tate Hall.)
+(Earth Sciences moved last fall into the reconstructed John T. Tate Hall.)

 9. For almost 130 years, the Pillsbury Hall attic held dusty papers and rocks; with English, it will hold public readings, performances, and talks!